Redocly/museum-openapi-example/README.md

 Introducing the "Museum API", which offers a set of endpoints to interact with a museum's services--such as retrieving museum hours, managing special events, and purchasing tickets.

-New functionality may be added in the future by Redocly or outside contributors.
-Want to add an example to the Museum API?
-PRs are quite welcome.
+New functionality may be added to the Museum API in the future.
+Is there an example you'd like to see?
+Please [open an issue](https://github.com/Redocly/museum-openapi-example/issues/new).

 ## Features
 > [!NOTE]